StylishPhoenix/House-Bot/README.md

 "token" : "INSERT_YOUR_TOKEN_HERE"
 }
 ```

-Customize the house names and points in the house_points object.

-Add or modify the point choices in the add_points command.
+Edit the examplehouseChoices.json and the examplepointChoices.json files to fit your needs.
+Rename these to houseChoices.json and pointChoices.json respectively.

 # Usage
 Run the bot using node housebot.js.